PranavAI2050/WEB_DEV/Google-Search/README.md

-# Google Clone
+# Google UI Clone 👩‍💻🌐

-A simple Google search page replica with Image Search and Advanced Search functionality.
-Built using HTML, CSS, and Bootstrap.
+A stunning replica of the Google search page with enhanced features like Image Search and Advanced Search.
+Crafted using HTML, CSS, and Bootstrap to deliver a seamless user experience.

-## Overview
+## Overview 🚀

-This project replicates the Google search experience with three main pages: Google Search, Google Image Search, and Google Advanced Search.
-The design closely follows Google's aesthetics, and the functionality mimics key features of the original Google search.
+Immerse yourself in the familiar Google search ambiance with three distinct pages: Google Search, Google Image Search, and Google Advanced Search.
+The design mirrors Google's aesthetics, while the functionality brings key features of the original search engine to life.

-## Features
+## Features ✨

-- Three pages: Google Search, Google Image Search, Google Advanced Search.
+- Three dynamic pages: Google Search, Google Image Search, Google Advanced Search.
-- Links for navigation between pages.
+- Effortless navigation with strategically placed links.
-- Centered search bar and rounded corners on the Google Search page.
+- Google Search page adorned with a centered search bar and rounded corners.
-- Image search with query functionality on the Google Image Search page.
+- Image Search page boasts advanced query functionality for a refined search experience.
-- Advanced Search page with options for custom search queries.
+- Advanced Search page empowers users with customizable search queries.
-- "I'm Feeling Lucky" button for instant search results on the Google Search page.
+- "I'm Feeling Lucky" button for instant serendipitous search results.

-## Screenshots
+## Screenshots 📸

 ### Google Search Page
 ![Google Search](https://github.com/PranavAI2050/WEB_DEV/assets/123180829/df50969c-cbd6-44b3-a613-b3a75b8a1a08)